EE3901/EE5901 Sensor Technologies Week 7 NotesCapacitive sensors and signal conditioning circuits for reactive sensors

 Capacitive humidity sensors

 Capacitance is a useful mechanism to detect water because water has a high permittivity.
 (This is because water molecules are polar, and can easily orient themselves in response to an applied electric field.)
-The relative permittivity of air is while for water it varies from at 0 °C to at 100 °C. Hence, adding water into the dielectric medium produces noticeable changes in permittivity.
+The relative permittivity of air is

 A typical mechanism is to use some absorbent material that takes up moisture from the air.
 A properly chosen absorbent polymer film can be used to create an almost linear relationship between capacitance and relative humidity.
 However, the permittivity varies with temperature, so the temperature must also be measured and corrections applied.